Pixie006/LOVELOCAL-Assessment/README.md

 ### Logic:

-* The goal is to find elements in the array that appear more than ⌊ n/3 ⌋ times, where n is the length of the array.
+* The goal is to find elements in the array that appear more than[n/3]times, where n is the length of the array.
-* Check if candidates appear more than ⌊ n/3 ⌋ times in the array.
+* Check if candidates appear more than [n/3] times in the array.
 * The code uses the Boyer-Moore Majority Vote algorithm to efficiently find the potential candidates for majority elements.

 ### Algorithm: